10. How to Find the Hero Angle for Food Photography

 Knowing how your dish is going to behave will improve your workflow and your images.

-9. How to Colour Correct Your Food Images
+2. How to Color Correct Your Food Images

-Colour is so important in food photography, it’s the main connector that brings us and food together.
-We’ve seen food our entire lives and we know what colour a strawberry should be.
+Color is so important in food photography, it’s the main connector that brings us and food together.
+We’ve seen food our entire lives and we know what color a strawberry should be.

-So for photography for your food blog, we want to make sure the colours in our images are as true to life as possible.
-This will involve ensuring that our images are colour corrected before we upload to the blog.
+So for photography for your food blog, we want to make sure the colors in our images are as true to life as possible.
+This will involve ensuring that our images are color corrected before we upload to the blog.

 You can do this in post-processing, but the easiest way is to make sure your white balance is spot on.
 You can change the white balance of your shot in camera.
 Select the type of situation you are shooting with.